Florida school shooting timeline

 11:53 p.m.

-On Friday, President Trump and first lady Melania Trump visited Broward Health North Hospital in Florida -- the same hospital where many of shooting victims were treated.
+On Friday, President Trump and first lady Melania Trump visited Broward Health North Hospital in Florida -- the same hospital where many of the shooting victims were treated.
 The two met with survivors and medical professionals while they were there.

-Later that evening, Trump tweeted photos of their visit.
+Later that evening, Trump tweeted photos of the visit.

 Monday, Feb.
 18